jlarmstrongiv/astro-i18n-aut/README.md

 - The `injectRoute` method cannot inject an `entryPoint` that is already being used in the build command

 We duplicate the `src/pages` folder multiple times and use `injectRoute` as a workaround.
 You can safely delete any `src/astro_tmp_pages_LOCALE` folders, but those will be automatically cleaned on every started and completed build.

+Astro also does not support [Configured Redirects](https://docs.astro.build/en/core-concepts/routing/#configured-redirects-experimental) for non-existent routes, so middleware must be used with `src/astro_tmp_pages_DEFAULTLOCALE` to create redirects.